clojure-finance/cim-website/README.md

-# Dummy-Website-Test
+# CIM Website

 ## Info

-This is just a test and some experimentations :)
+This is the website for Center of Investment Management.

 ## To run